abbottk/WebPage/teaching/cs381-su15/homework/hw5.md

 1. Provide the new type of the function `prog'` and explain why the function can be simplied to have this type (use comments for your explanation).

-2. Redefine the `prog'` function using this new type (comment out the previous function definition).
+2. Redefine the `prog'` function using this new type.

 ### Exercise 2: Runtime Stack